 Jane is married with two children, is a Welsh learner, and lives in Barry.

 Having served as Minister for Health and Social Services (1999-2005), Minister for Assembly Business, Children and Equalities (2005-2007) and Minister for Children, Education, Lifelong Learning and Skills (2007-2009), Jane was appointed as Minister for Budget and Business in December 2009.
 Following re-election to the National Assembly for Wales in May 2011, Jane Hutt was appointed Minister for Finance and Leader of the House and in March 2013 was appointed Minister for Finance.
 In September 2014, she was appointed Minister for Finance and Government Business.

-The Minister for Finance is responsible for:
+The Minister for Finance and Government Business is responsible for:

 - Providing strategic financial direction and management of the resources of the Welsh Government;